ndreoo/Generative-AI/README.md

 richer and more complex compared to the AI generated one, which in turn turns out to be much more vulnerable in terms of security.

-# If you would like to see the Python code, please contact me
+# If you are interested to the Python code, please contact me